Barbara Stanwyck

 She won the AFI Life Achievement Award in 1987, Academy Honorary Award in 1982, Golden Globe Cecil B. DeMille Award in 1986 and Screen Actors Guild Life Achievement Award in 1967.

-Has a Star on the Hollywood Walk of Fame, at 1751 Vine St.
+She was awarded a Star on the Hollywood Walk of Fame located on 1751 Vine Street in 1960.

 She had one adopted son, Dion.